golu19102003/Health-Fitness-Dashboard-Using-Salesforce/README.md

 ### Health and Fitness Application with Dashboards and KPIs on Salesforcev
 ### Overview
 This project implements a comprehensive **Health and Fitness Application** on the Salesforce platform, designed to help users manage fitness plans, track progress, and monitor key health metrics.
 The solution leverages Salesforce’s robust data modeling, automation, and analytics capabilities to deliver a user-friendly experience for clients, fitness coaches, and nutritionists.
 The application includes intuitive dashboards and KPIs, enabling stakeholders to make data-driven decisions and achieve health goals efficiently.
 Salesforce dashboards provide a unified, visual summary of key health and fitness metrics by aggregating data from multiple reports.
-These dashboards enable users to monitor individual and group progress, identify trends, and make informed decisions to enhance patient care or fitness program effectiveness[1][3][4].
+These dashboards enable users to monitor individual and group progress, identify trends, and make informed decisions to enhance patient care or fitness program effectiveness.

 ## Objectives
 - **Centralize health and fitness data** for clients, coaches, and nutritionists.